 "Mrs. Peters deserves to be honored for her work," Dorsey-Washington said.
 "The name Yevola Peters will still be here long after she is gone."
-LOLEM City school students participate in career discussions and fair during the event.
+L of the second second City school students participate in career discussions and fair during the event.

-(l-r) Tracey Pool, General Manager, Hyatt Regency Inner Harbor; and Sherri Howard, Human Resources Director, Hyatt Regency Inner Harbor
+EGE (l-r) Tracey Pool, General Manager, Hyatt Regency Inner Harbor; and Sherri Howard, Human Resources Director, Hyatt Regency Inner Harbor